adamsilver/fdpb/01-a-registration-form.md

 Maybe the browser doesn't understand some fancy CSS.
 In this case, browsers just ignore it.
 In most cases, this isn't a problem.
 For example, some browsers that don't understand `border-radius` will show straight edges instead of round ones.
 Users are left unharmed.
 In other cases you might need to detect support using Feature Queries[^].

 Then there is Javascript, which is more complicated.
 When the browser tries to parse methods it doesn't recognise, it will just throw a hissy fit.
-This can mean not all of the script executes.
+This can cause your other (valid and supported) scripts to fail too.
 If your script doesn't first check if the methods exist (feature detection) and work (feature testing) before using them, then users may get a broken interface.
 For example, if a button's click handler calls a method that's not recognised, the button won't work.
 That's bad.

 That's how you enhance.
 But what's better, is not needing an enhancement at all.
 HTML with a little CSS, can give users an excellent experience.
 It's the content that counts and Javascript doesn't give you that.
 The more you can rely on HTML and CSS, the better.
 I can't emphasise this enough: so often, the basic experience is the best and most performant one[^].
-There's no point in enhancing something if it doesn't *add value*.
+There's no point in enhancing something if it doesn't *add value* (see principle 7).

 Of course, there are times when the basic experience isn't as good as it could be.
 And that's when it's time to enhance.
 But if we follow the principles above, when the browser or network fails things will still work.